 This project is licensed under the terms of the LICENSE file included in the repository.

-If you use pmultiqc in your research, please cite:
+If you use pmultiqc in your research, please cite our preprint:

 If you have questions or need assistance: